A course for educators and school professionals:

 Anxiety is normal—we all experience it from time to time.
 But if anxiety is intense, out of proportion to the threat, or long-lasting, it can interfere with our well-being.
 It can also impact students’ ability to learn and their success in school.
 It’s important to teach students both coping skills and how to manage everyday anxiety.

-You will complete interactive activities, watch videos and hear B.C. educators and students share their experiences with anxiety, and learn ways to incorporate EASE strategies in working with your students or in your classroom.
-The resources and activities are intended to help you further build a supportive learning environment for all students.
+You will complete a series of interactive activities and create an action plan for using EASE strategies with your students.
+The activities are intended to help you further build a supportive learning environment for all students.

 - Aligned with B.C. curriculum